ElementsProject/libwally-core/README.md

 WebAssembly is available as a preview feature.
 Users may want to avoid using wally compiled for wasm for signing or encryption/decryption as the transpiled code may not remain constant time.

-Wally wasm requires following emsdk instructions for your [platform](https://webassembly.org/getting-started/developers-guide/) and sourcing the `emsdk_env.sh` file:
+Building wally as wasm requires following emsdk instructions for your [platform](https://webassembly.org/getting-started/developers-guide/) and sourcing the `emsdk_env.sh` file:

 ```
-# Source env file, this sets up the environment variables for the toolchain
+# Set up the environment variables for the toolchain
 $ source $HOME/emsdk/emsdk_env.sh

+# Optionally set the list of wally functions to export to wasm (default: all)
+$ export EXPORTED_FUNCTIONS="['_malloc','_free','_wally_init','_wally_cleanup',...]"

-# Build
+`# Build
-$ ./tools/build_wasm.sh
+$ ./tools/build_wasm.sh [--enable-elements]
 ```

-The script `tools/build_wasm.sh` builds the `wallycore.html` example as well as the required `wallycore.js` and `wallycore.wasm` files, which can be used as an example for your own webAssembly projects.
+The script `tools/build_wasm.sh` builds the `wallycore.html` example as well as the required `wallycore.js` and `wallycore.wasm` files, which can be used as an example for your own WebAssembly projects.

 Open `wallycore.html` in a browser via a webserver like [nginx](https://www.nginx.com/) or `python2 -m SimpleHTTPServer 8000` to run the example.